Photo by Photon-Painter.

-I was watching a presentation by Robert H. Lustig, MD, about the damage caused by sugary foods, and after listening for a while it raised a few ethical questions I’m curious to know your thoughts on.
+I was watching a presentation by Robert Lustig about the damage caused by sugary foods, and after listening for a while it raised a few ethical questions I’m curious to know your thoughts on.

 Have a quick read of this excerpt.